newcomer233/embed_work/README.md

 Piper - A fast and high-quality neural text-to-speech (TTS) system optimized for local execution, especially on embedded devices like the Raspberry Pi. https://github.com/rhasspy/piper

-These components enable our system to perform real-time, local speech recognition and synthesis without relying on cloud services.
+Sometimes, directly pulling from this project may cause issues with onnxruntime or piper-phonemize_linux_aarch64, potentially leaving them broken.
+A .zip file containing these libraries is provided in the lib/ directory.

-some times, directly pull from this project may cause the onnxruntime or piper-phonemize_linux_aarch64 broken, there is a zip file in the lib. or can download from offical website or Piper project.
+Also, you can download them from the official ONNX Runtime website or the Piper project.

 ## 5. Division of Labour